 Product Overview

 This project is aimed at developing a mobile application for scheduling interactive internet Laboratories.
 The application utilizes the GSM network over which Short Message Services are sent.

+The project is also set out to create a configuration web service (more like a dash board) for administrator for viewing configuring the use of the sms scheduling system for any interactive iLab.

 1.2 Purpose